etashj/tinyphone/README.md

 Click on the apps, then click on the bar at the bottom, that's pretty much it.
 \
+"That tiny phone is governments in 2030.
+You can only share propaganda.
+No apps."
 \
 \
 Credit to [tholman for the Github corners](https://github.com/tholman/github-corners)